An Introduction to Dust Explosions

 Understanding the Myths and Realities of Dust Explosions for a Safer WorkplaceBy

 An Introduction to Dust Explosions describes the main erroneous beliefs about the origin and propagation of dust explosions.
-It offers fact-based explanations for their occurrence and the impacts of such events, and provides a critical, guide to managing and mitigating dust explosion risks.
+It offers fact-based explanations for their occurrence and the impact of such events and provides a critical guide to managing and mitigating dust explosion risks.

 Process Engineers, Safety Engineers, Chemical Engineers, Mechanical Engineers in the Process Industries, Managers in the Process Industries, Safety Consultants.